Why are people hanging pickles from Christmas trees?

 - A Bavaria-born fighter in the American Civil War was taken prisoner.
 Starving, he begged one of the prison guards for a pickle before he died.
 The guard pitied the man and obliged, and the pickle provided the prisoner “the mental and physical strength to live on!”

-- During medieval times, two Spanish boys traveling home for the holidays from their boarding school were killed at an inn they were staying at by the innkeeper.
+- During medieval times, two Spanish boys traveling home for the holidays from their boarding school were killed by the innkeeper where they were staying.
 The innkeeper hid their bodies in a pickle barrel.
 That evening, “St. Nicholas stopped at the same inn, and found the boys in the barrel and miraculously bought them back to life!”

 The dill-emma: Who actually celebrates the pickle tradition?